braze-inc/braze-docs/_docs/_help/help_articles/data/change_custom_data_type.md

 description: "This help article walks you through how to change the data type of a custom attribute or custom event, and the implications of doing so."
 ---

-# Changing the Data Type of a Custom Attribute or Event
+# Changing Custom Attribute or Event Data Type

 To change the data type of a custom attribute or event, from the Braze dashboard, navigate to __Manage Settings__ and select the either the __Custom Attributes__ or __Custom Events__ Tab.